phinguyen44/BADS_Project_WS1617/Notes/Phi Notes.md

 ## Data Preparation

-1. How to handle imputation?
-Both academically (aka with papers) and technically (with packages like MICE)
-2. In the future do something like mahalanobis transformation.
+1. In the future do something like mahalanobis transformation.
-3. How does xgboost (or all the models) handle non-linear interactions?
+2. How does xgboost (or all the models) handle non-linear interactions?
 Can it create a non-linear decision boundary with being fed linear features? - apparently yes it can! since it's a tree, automatically detects non-linear feature interactions (STILL NEED PAPER FOR THIS)
-    - Note that omitting the `no.return` variable and only including it in post-processing reduces the overall performance. why? maybe because of interactions?
-4. Use [WOE](https://stats.stackexchange.com/questions/189568/replacing-variables-by-woe-weight-of-evidence-in-logistic-regression/229039) - includes advantages and disadvantages
+3. Use [WOE](https://stats.stackexchange.com/questions/189568/replacing-variables-by-woe-weight-of-evidence-in-logistic-regression/229039) - includes advantages and disadvantages
     - Don't forget to 0 out cases in unknown set if they don't appear in known set
     - How do we prevent overfitting (bias) with WOE?
 Use cross-validation then perform WOE on the variables
 5. Wrapper and filter for feature selection
-    - add plots for filtering and using your functions
-    - wrapper uses the performance of a learning algorithm to assess usefulness of a feature set. learner is trained repeatedly on different feature subsets and the subset that leads to best performance is chosen
     - advantage of wrapper is the ability to check interactions; however it is incredibly computationally intensive
 6. xgboost and rf already have in-built feature selection (glmnet too but we don't use that)

 ## Model Generation

 1. How does the gradient boosting work?
 Combines simple classifiers - each round of boosting corrects error of prior model by using gradients (residuals) - Friedman (2001)
-2. Can gradient accept different loss functions?
-Apparently yes (can accept any differentiable loss function)
-    1. Alternatively apply cutoff after probabilities have been assigned
-3. Hyperparameters for our models:
+2. Hyperparameters for our models:
     1. xgboost: (first 2 control complexity to prevent overfitting, next 2 add randomness to make training more robust to noise)
         - max_depth: depth of tree. higher values increase complexity / overfitting
         - gamma: minimum loss reduction required to further partition a tree. (regularization) higher values decrease model complexity